-: A bunch of people simulating famous battles and wars, especially (if American) the American Civil War or (if English) the English Civil War.
+A bunch of people simulating famous battles and wars, especially (if American) The American Civil War, (if English) the English Civil War, (if anything from French to Russian) The Napoleonic Wars and (if European) The Middle Ages, the Thirty Years' War or World War II.
 A character already known to be a history, military, or weapons geek will probably be in attendance.
 Sometimes they'll be the descendant of a famous general.

 - In Sweet Liberty (1986) Alan Alda plays a historian who also heads a War of the American Revolution reenactment society.
 His book on a local episode of said war is then turned into a movie, in which he serves as an advisor and the reenactors as extras.
 He becomes incensed as the movie makers restage the battle so it is more cinematic, throw in a fictional love story between a local woman and the British commander, General Tarleton, and change Tarleton's uniform from the historical dark green to the more iconic scarlet.
 That he also becomes infatuated with the actress playing the female lead (Michelle Pfeiffer) does not help.